Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 What risks are involved in an EP study?

 The EP study is a very low-risk procedure.
-The world wide complication rate for EP study is less than 0.5%.
+The worldwide complication rate for EP study is less than 0.5%.

 -Senior Consultant Cardiologist & Electrophysiologist